alhersh/QR-Number-Recognition/README.md

 # QR-Reader
-This project detect and recognize QR codes using the following libraries:
+This part of the project detect and recognize QR codes using the following libraries:

 https://github.com/zxing/zxing